ritschwumm/kapsel/README.md

 * a first jvm instance (called the kapsel jvm in the following) runs the starter class
 * the starter class then starts a second jvm (called the application jvm) which runs the actual application

-when a kapsel bundle is run with `java -jar bundle.jar`, the kapsel jvm will execute the main class `Kapsel.class`. the kapsel main class will then read `META-INF/MAINFEST.MF`. for each `Kapsel-Class-Path` entry in the kapsel manifest, a copy of the jar file of the same name will be copied from inside the bundle to the kapsel cache directory under  `${user.home}/.kapsel` named after `Kapsel-Applicaton-Id`. finally, kapsel will start a new application jvm from `${java.home}/bin/java` with the jar files on the classpath and additional parameters passed in from `Kapsel-Jvm-Options` and the main class taken from `Kapsel-Main-Class`.
+when a kapsel bundle is run with `java -jar bundle.jar`, the kapsel jvm will execute the main class `Kapsel.class`. the kapsel main class will then read `META-INF/MAINFEST.MF`. for each `Kapsel-Class-Path` entry in the kapsel manifest, a copy of the jar file of the same name will be copied from inside the bundle to the kapsel cache directory under  `${user.home}/.cache/kapsel` (on linux and bsd, windows and max os x use different locations) named after `Kapsel-Applicaton-Id`. finally, kapsel will start a new application jvm from `${java.home}/bin/java` with the jar files on the classpath and additional parameters passed in from `Kapsel-Jvm-Options` and the main class taken from `Kapsel-Main-Class`.

 # example bundle